-If you prefer old homes with a history to the modern contemporary mansions, then you are in luck.
+If you prefer old homes with a history of modern contemporary mansions, then you are in luck.
 An ancient English estate is up in the market for the first time in its recorded history of roughly a thousand years.
 Now that is definitely one historic estate.
-The estate, Shakenhurst Hall in Shropshire is valued at a whopping £12,000,000 ($17,910,375) (history comes with a price).
+The estate, Shakenhurst Hall in Shropshire, is valued at a whopping £12,000,000 ($17,910,375) (history comes with a price).
 Sprawling across 1,300 acres, this estate has seen the likes of the Battle of Hastings and the Hundred Years’ War and was first recorded in the Domesday Book of 1086.
-The Grade II-listed main property boasts of 13 bedrooms and seven bathrooms.
-Besides the main house the estate comprises of six farms, 12 houses and various cottages dotted around the gardens.
-The estate has been put up on the market by the Balfours who are selling it jointly with Savills.
+The Grade II-listed main property boasts 13 bedrooms and seven bathrooms.
+Besides the main house, the estate comprises six farms, 12 houses, and various cottages dotted around the gardens.
+The estate has been put up on the market by the Balfours, who are selling it jointly with Savills.

 The house now awaits a new owner who can take pride in the estate history.